g8hh/the-tree-of-life/docs/custom-tab-layouts.md

 - prestige-button: The argument is a string that the prestige button should say before the amount of currency you will gain.
 It can also be a function that returns updating text.

+- text-input: A text input box.
+The argument is the name of the variable in player[layer] that the input is for, player[layer][argument]
+    (Works with strings, numbers, and Decimals!)

+- slider: Lets the user input a value with a slider.
+The argument a 3-element array: [name, min, max].
+    The name is the name of the variable in player[layer] that the input that the input is for, and min and max are the limits of the slider.
+    (Does not work for Decimal values)

 - upgrades: The layer's upgrades.
 The argument is optional, and is a the list of rows this component should include, if it doesn't have all of them.

 - milestones, challenges, achievements: Display the upgrades, milestones, and challenges for a layer, as appropriate.